ecn310/course-project-development/Reproducibility Package/README@.md

 _**Data Analysis:**_

 1. Once all the links have been attained, in this case, only two are required for each variable.
 There should be four links in total.
 2. The primary analysis used the do-file named [Merge_GDp_Mftc.do](https://github.com/ecn310/course-project-development/blob/main/Reproducibility%20Package/Merge_GDp_Mftc.do).
 This do.file has the code to clear,, and merge the developed and developing data sets in the respective categories.
-For example, merging developing Manufacturing variables with GDP per capita (the critical part is to not mix up the urls).
+For example, merging developing Manufacturing variables with GDP per capita (the critical part is not to mix up the URLs).
-4. We then used the the same code in [Merge_GDp_Mftc.do](https://github.com/ecn310/course-project-development/blob/main/Reproducibility%20Package/Merge_GDp_Mftc.do) for graphing and getting a scatterplot at the end.
-If it is confusing to look at everything in one place the graphing and correlation analysis can be found in do-file named [mft_developed_analysis.do](https://github.com/ecn310/course-project-development/blob/main/Reproducibility%20Package/gdp_developed_analysis.do).
+4. We then used the same code in [Merge_GDp_Mftc.do](https://github.com/ecn310/course-project-development/blob/main/Reproducibility%20Package/Merge_GDp_Mftc.do) for graphing and getting a scatterplot at the end.
+If it is confusing to look at everything in one place, the graphing and correlation analysis can be found in the do-file named [mft_developed_analysis.do](https://github.com/ecn310/course-project-development/blob/main/Reproducibility%20Package/gdp_developed_analysis.do).